jlafond/Investure.Emissions/README.md

 # Global Emissions

-  This is a React+Typescript Vite application, used to visual global emissions over time.
+  This is a React+Typescript Vite application, used to visualize global emissions over time.

   Please find below details regarding design decisions, build dependencies, and future concepts and improvements.